-IMPROVEMENTS IN THE PERFORMANCE OF HF RADIOTELEPHONE CIRCUITS
+IMPROVEMENTS IN THE PERFORMANCE AND EFFICIENCY OF HF RADIOTELEPHONE CIRCUITS

-- (a) that there is a need to improve the quality of transmission of HF radiotelephone circuits; - (b) that the use of diversity techniques may offer the prospect of such an improvement; - (c) that other methods of improvement, e.g. the adaptation of compandor principles might become available; - (d) that these techniques might be used either separately or in combination;
+- (a) that there is a need to improve the quality of transmission of HF radiotelephone circuits; - (b) that the use of diversity techniques may offer the prospect of such improvements; - (c) that other methods of improvement, for example, the adaptation of compandor principles, might become available; - (d) that the efficiency of HF radiotelephone circuits can be enhanced by converting from manual to semiautomatic operation; - (e) that these techniques might be used either separately or in combination;

-- 1. what are the various methods whereby diversity can be obtained on HF radiotelephone circuits; - 2. what other methods are available for obtaining such improvements; - 3. what improvement of performance is to be expected with these methods?
+- 1. what are the various methods whereby diversity can be obtained on HF radiotelephone circuits; - 2. what other methods are available for obtaining such improvements; - 3. what devices are most suitable for semi-automatic operation on HF radiotelephone circuits; - 4. what improvement in performance and efficiency can be expected with these methods?